utkarsh436/LoanAmortization/README.md

 This is a FASTAPi application builds a loan amortization schedule for loans

 ## USER API's
-- GET /users : is a get all users
+- GET /users : is a get all users can take an option paramter: ?email=foo@gmail.com to retrieve a user by the email address
 - POST /users: creates a user object
   ````
     Sample payload: